DanielEScherzer/website-content/src/Blog/posts/20250919-rust-euler.md

 a `1`.
 Then, the other two collections that the `Digit` was in would propagate the change and remove the `1` option from the other `Digit`s.

 In Rust, such an approach was not going to work.
-I tried various work-arounds using Rust's standard library, like the [`std::cell::RefCell`][rust-refcell] struct, but wasn't able to get anything to work.
+I tried various workarounds using Rust's standard library, like the [`std::cell::RefCell`][rust-refcell] struct, but I wasn't able to get anything to work.
 As a result, I instead refactored the way `DigitCollection` worked: instead of holding a reference to the various `Digit` instances, they would hold the details of the *locations* (row and column) of each `Digit` in the collection.
 Then, any time that the